-The new mailbox supports that have been installed by the county become and remain the property of the owner upon completion of the installation.
+The new mailbox supports that have been installed by the County become and remain the property of the owner upon completion of the installation.
 Maintenance of mailbox supports becomes the responsibility of the owner.
-Mailboxes are the owner's responsibility and must conform to U.S. Postal Service requirements.
+Mailboxes must conform to U.S. Postal Service requirements.

 Separate newspaper holders and paraphernalia may result in damage to mailbox supports.
 Newspaper boxes should be installed adjacent to mailboxes and not below them as they can be more easily damaged by snowplowing.

 The important features of an approved, conforming mailbox design for rural roadways include the following: